Does the Pass Plus Scheme bring down the cost of your car insurance?

 Cons

-How much does Pass Plus cost?
+How much does the Pass Plus scheme cost?

 Contact your borough, town, city or county council if they’re listed on the government’s website to see if they can help you with the cost of your training.

-Does Pass Plus make car insurance cheaper?
+Does Pass Plus reduce insurance cost?

 Not all insurance providers offer Pass Plus discounts.
 Check with your insurance provider to see if they do.
 And don’t forget, you’ll need your Pass Plus certificate to be eligible for any discount.